sapristi/timebox/Readme.md

 Implementation wise, the goal is to
  - provide a wrapper around existing system commands.
  - provide an easily extensible system.

+## Features

+ - Run

+## Installation

+The package is available on pypi.org under the name `backup-timebox`.
+Supported python versions are `3.7` and newer.

+To install it, run `pip install backup-timebox`.

 ## How to use

 ### Configuration